Azure/Cloud-Native/website/blog-30daysofIA/2023-09-28/powering-intelligent-apps-with-azure-cosmos-db-2.md

 ## Exercise

-* Complete this **hands-on sample** [project code](https://github.com/contentlab-io/Microsoft-Using-Azure-Kubernetes-Service-to-Deploy-an-Intelligent-App-for-Analyzing-Images-2/tree/main/Microsoft_Series_19-20_Code/intelligent-app-after-pt2) to build your intelligent app with multi-modal databases.
+* Complete this **hands-on sample** [project code](https://github.com/contentlab-io/Microsoft-Using-Azure-Kubernetes-Service-to-Deploy-an-Intelligent-App-for-Analyzing-Images-2/tree/main/Microsoft_Series_19-20_Code/intelligent-app-after-pt2) to build your intelligent app with multi-modal databases and AKS.
 * Complete the **[Apps Cloud Skills Challenge](https://aka.ms/fallforIA/apps-csc)** to build on your app dev and AI skills.
 * Register for **[Ask the Expert: Azure Kubernetes Service](https://reactor.microsoft.com/reactor/series/S-1037/)** session for live Q&A with the Product Engineering team on building intelligent serverless apps.